JessieJessJe/nyc-subway-riderships/README.md

 ## Author

-Jessie Han @2024, a UX designer and data visualization enthusiast, with a passion for using data to uncover stories and insights about urban life.
+Jessie Han @2024 and some help of our beloved GPTs.

 ## Process